ClarkFieseln/tea2adt/readme_pypi_commands.txt

 -----------------------------------------------------------------------------

-pip install -I --user idna
-(you may ignore warnings like: "webencodings: Missing dependency for ip2geotools")
+pip install -I --user idna   # installs into your user site-packages directory (pip install -I idna  # installs into the currently active Python environment) (you may ignore warnings like: "webencodings: Missing dependency for ip2geotools")

 # inside the folder with the setup.py file type: